CiscoDevNet/OpenAPI_Demo/README.md

 We’re sending the findings report back to the engineering team and ask to fix for their next release.

-A month later, the engineering team has made progress with the new release and sends the updated OpenAPI document – v1.23.0.
+**A month later**, the engineering team has made progress with the new release and sends the updated OpenAPI document – v1.23.0.
 They provide a note saying they fixed the Offensive Terms and expanded the OpenAPI document.

 We load the new OAS document 1.23.0 - rev1 into API Insights